nastasiafd/Freyria_et_al_2022_Transcriptomic_analysis/README.md

 # Transcriptomic_analysis

-Freyria_et_al_in_revision
+# Freyria_et_al_in_revision

 Scripts for "**Salinity tolerance and stress responses in an Arctic Pelagophyte revealed by comparative transcriptomic and gene expression analysis**" by **Nastasia J. Freyria, Alan Kuo, Mansi Chovatia, Jenifer Johnson, Anna Lipzen, Kerrie W. Barry, Igor V. Grigoriev and Connie Lovejoy**.

+All transcriptome samples are in the DOE JGI Genome Portal under Sequencing Project ID 1253386 and Analysis Project ID 123385, from the Sequence Read Archive (SRP284677-SRP284681).
+CCMP 2097 reference genome and the annotated genome are available at JGI Genome Portal and PhycoCosm Portal under JGI Project ID 1020062.

+Transcriptomes sequences analysis

 R analyses and R figures were run using the master script "**Script_R_analysis_figures_data_Freyria_et_al.R**" in the Scripts folder.